Unique to Older Adults

 Having problems with your teeth can make you more likely to experience malnutrition.
 Trying to eat a healthy, well-balanced diet becomes much more difficult when teeth are weak, painful, loose or missing, or when dentures do not fit properly.
 In the United States, about half of older adults have lost many, if not all of their teeth.

 Your nutrition can suffer if you have missing teeth, especially the back teeth that are needed for grinding up food.
 If you are unable to chew and grind your food well, you will avoid eating nutritious foods like fruits and vegetables.
 Instead, you are more likely to rely on soft, easy-to-swallow refined foods, such as white bread, potatoes, or puddings.
 Also, your diet will be much less varied.
-This increases the risk of being overweight or obese, and leads to higher salt intake and cholesterol levels.
+This increases the risk of being overweight or obese, and may lead to higher salt intake and cholesterol levels.
 Lack of variation in your diet also means that it is harder to get important nutrients like vitamins and minerals.

 B Vitamins and Deficiency Symptoms